 Protecting yourself against delayed injuries or vehicle damage

 Many times a person who is involved in a motor vehicle accident will not experience any noticeable injuries until hours or even days after the accident.
 You might also have some property damage to your vehicle that is not obvious until you bring it to an auto body shop to get an estimate.
-If you obtain a police accident report it will be much easier to pursue a claim for bodily injury or property damage because all of the needed information will be set forth in the police accident report; and
+If you obtain a police accident report it will be much easier to pursue a claim for bodily injury or property damage because all of the needed information will be outlined in the police accident report; and

-Avoiding disputes with the at fault party’s insurance company
+Avoiding disputes with the at-fault party’s insurance company

-If you do not obtain a police accident report then the at fault party’s insurance company will be able to argue that their insured was not liable for your injuries and damages or that you are responsible in some way for causing the accident.
-The insurance adjuster might also claim that the injuries and damages that you are alleging could not have occurred in their accident but instead happened at a different place and time and you are now trying to blame their insured for what happened to you in the accident.
+If you do not obtain a police accident report, then the at-fault party’s insurance company will be able to argue that their insured was not liable for your injuries and damages or that you are responsible in some way for causing the accident.
+The insurance adjuster might also claim that the injuries and damages that you are alleging could not have occurred in their accident but instead happened at a different place and time, and you are now trying to blame their insured for what happened to you in the accident.

-Earlier this year, I was involved in a motor vehicle accident whereby a tractor trailer cut into my lane while turning and damaged the side of my vehicle.
+Earlier this year, I was involved in a motor vehicle accident whereby a tractor-trailer cut into my lane while turning and damaged the side of my vehicle.
 The operator of the tractor-trailer jumped out and started yelling that he was attempting to turn and that I caused the accident.
-I politely explained that I was completely within my lane of traffic and that he crossed over into my lane and caused the accident.
+I politely explained that I was entirely within my lane of traffic and that he crossed over into my lane and caused the accident.
 I insisted that the police be called despite his reluctance to involve them.
-Once the police officer arrived, I immediately went over and showed the officer pictures of the vehicles right after the collision and showed him how the other driver was completely in my lane of traffic.
+Once the police officer arrived, I immediately went over and showed the officer pictures of the vehicles right after the collision and showed him how the other driver was ultimately in my lane of traffic.

 After I obtained the police accident report, I contacted the owner of the tractor-trailer's insurance company and explained that I was filing a claim.
 The adjuster indicated that his driver stated that it was my fault and that they had to investigate the accident.
-If I did not have a police accident report, which detailed all of the needed information and summarized why the other driver was at fault, then I would have been placed in a very difficult position to try to obtain money for the damages that I incurred.
+If I did not have a police accident report, which detailed all of the needed information and summarized why the other driver was at fault, then I would have been placed in a challenging position to try to obtain money for the damages that I incurred.

 If you are involved in any type of an accident, that has been caused by the fault of another, regardless of how much damage there is to the vehicles or if you do not feel that you have been injured, you should insist that the police be called and file a report regarding the accident.
 You will be in a much better position to obtain compensation for your injuries and damages if you have a police accident report.

-If you have any problems or questions regarding your Connecticut accident case or if you would like to obtain a free book which will advise you as to what you should and should not be doing, then visit our website and download this valuable free book.
+If you have any problems or questions regarding your Connecticut accident case or if you would like to obtain a free book, which will advise you as to what you should and should not be doing, then visit our website and download this valuable free book.
 You can also call our office and speak with one of our experienced Connecticut injury lawyers who will be happy to answer your questions and advise you as to what you need to be doing.